djgrant/nx-simple/README.md

 #### Caveats

 1. Publishing tools generally assume that the package they version-bump is also the package to be released.
-The workflow with Nx plugins is slightly different: the source package should be version-bumped, and the built package (in `{workspaceRoot}/dist/{projectName}` should be published.
+The workflow with Nx plugins is slightly different: the source package is version-bumped, and the built package (in `{workspaceRoot}/dist/{projectName}`) is published.

 ## Q&A